-The Board of Trustees has ultimate responsibility for health and safety matters in the schools, but will delegate day-to-day responsibility to the Headteacher of each school (Miriam Manderson at Rooks Heath School and Barbara Graham at Earlsmead Primary School) in accordance with the trust scheme of delegation.
+The Board of Trustees has ultimate responsibility for health and safety matters in the schools, but will delegate day-to-day responsibility to the Headteacher / Head of School of each school (Miriam Manderson at Rooks Heath School, Barbara Graham at Earlsmead Primary School and Mike Jarrett at The Jubilee Academy) in accordance with the trust scheme of delegation.

 The governing board has a duty to take reasonable steps to ensure that staff and students are not exposed to risks to their health and safety.
-This applies to activities on or off the school premises.
+This applies to activities on or off school premises.